Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 5. Substructures of a unit-field associated with fundamental (gravitational, electromagnetic, weak and strong) fields: The generator and associate components of the unit-field

 {\it{ACs}}, where $A_{lm}$ is an arbitrary constant, are also the legal solutions of Eq. (\ref{eq307abc}).
 In the case of Eqs. (\ref{eq316abc}) and (\ref{eq317abc}), the square of a unit-field spin is given by

 while the z-component of the spin is equal to

 The unit-fields (particles) with the Laplace {\it{ACs}} and the spins describing by Eqs. (\ref{eq318abc}) and (\ref{eq319abc}) could correspond to the elementary particles describing by {\it{integer}} spins.
-It should be noted in this connection that the classical (Newton) intrinsic orbital angular momentum $\mathbf{L}=\mathbf{r}\times \mathbf{k}$ and relativistic (Einstein) intrinsic orbital angular momentum tensor $L^{nm}= \sum (x^np^m-x^mp^n)$ of a point particle are always equal to zero.
-In canonical quantum mechanics and SM, the spins of the point (structure-less) particles have been constructed formally by using the operator or matrix formalism.
-In the present model, the unit-field (particle) obeys {\it{naturally}} the spins attributed to the physical properties of the respective {\it{ACs}}.
+It should be noted in this regard that the classical (Newton) intrinsic orbital angular momentum $\mathbf{L}=\mathbf{r}\times \mathbf{p}$ and relativistic (Einstein) intrinsic orbital angular momentum tensor $L^{nm}= \sum (x^np^m-x^mp^n)$ of a point particle are always equal to zero if $p\neq \infty$.
+In canonical quantum mechanics and SM, the spins of the point (structure-less) particles have been engineered formally by using the operator or matrix formalism.
+In the present model, the unit-fields (particles) obey {\it{naturally}} the spins attributed to the physical properties of the respective {\it{ACs}} [see, (\ref{eq307abc}) - (\ref{eq319abc})], which do not require the physical interpretation of any abstract mathematical object, such as an operator or matrix.
 The angular distribution of the {\it{AC}} function does not change in the conservative physical processes due to the conservation law for the spin and energy.
-Therefore the knowledge of the exact angular distribution of the {\it{AC}} function could not be important for description of the most physical processes.
-For such a description, the model of the unit-field spin can be represented as the formal matrix algebra, like the spin matrix algebra used in the canonical quantum mechanics and SM.
-The transition from the {\it{AC}} functions to the matrix representation is quit similar to the transition from the Schr{\"o}dinger wave model of quantum mechanics to the Heisenberg or Pauli matrix models based on the formal matrix commutation relations.
+Therefore the knowledge of the exact angular distribution of the {\it{AC}} function could not be important for description of the physical processes.
+For such a description, the model of the unit-field spin can be represented as the formal matrix algebra or operator formalism, like the matrix algebra and operator formalism of the spin used in the canonical quantum mechanics and SM.
+The transition from the {\it{AC}} function associated with the material associate-component of the real (material) unit-field to the matrix representation or operator formalism is quit similar to the transition from the Schr{\"o}dinger wave model of quantum mechanics to the Heisenberg or Pauli matrix (operator) models based on the matrix (operator) commutation relations. {\it{The presented model, probably for the first time, presents a physical explanation of a particle spin without using the physical interpretations of the abstract matrix algebra or operator formalism}}.

 The general regular solution to Laplace's equation (\ref{eq307abc}) is a linear combination of the regular solid harmonics multiplied by the appropriate scale factors $A_{lm}$:

 where $A_{lm}$ are the scaling constants.
 Correspondingly, the general irregular solution to Laplace's equation (\ref{eq307abc}) is a linear combination of the irregular solid harmonics multiplied by the scale factors $B_{lm}$: